 Shikumi: the Road to Success

 As far as I’m concerned, this could well be a good lesson for all involved in Lean initiatives.
 Don’t approach Lean as a program of incoherent projects.
 Nor approach it as a toolbox with a collection of seemingly unrelated improvement tools.
 In the long run, this won’t work.
 It will maybe only create the illusion of becoming a Lean organization.
-But, alas, there is only one road that can rally lead to success in the end I think; viz. the road of shikumi.
+But, alas, there is only one road that can really lead to success in the end I think; viz. the road of shikumi.
 This is the road of systems thinking.
 On this road, true functional leaders pilot the whole organization safely into the future.
 And they do so through sound and solid policies and their disciplined deployment.